grnet/synnefo/snf-docs/cyclades-upgrade.rst

       https://code.grnet.gr/projects/gnt-instance-image/files

 COMPONENTS
-    * snf-ganeti-tools must be rebuilt, see snf-ganeti-tools/debian/ for Debian packaging.
+    * snf-cyclades-gtools must be rebuilt, see snf-cyclades-gtools/debian/ for Debian packaging.

 NEW SETTINGS